 Systems greater than 25 kW that do not utilize inverter based interface equipment should not have automatic recloser capability unless otherwise approved by the utility.
 If the interconnecting utility determines that a facility must receive permission to reconnect, then any automatic reclosing functions must be disabled and verified to be disabled during verification testing.

 Utilities in other parts of the Eastern Interconnection who have experienced increased levels of DER have determined that during system restoration, DER should not be allowed to return to service until the system has been reestablished and is in a stable operating state.
-As traditional resources on the BES are retired and the grid becomes increasingly reliant on grid edge DER on the distribution, Black Start and System Restoration plans will have to be adjusted accordingly.
+As traditional resources on the BPS are retired and the grid becomes increasingly reliant on grid edge DER on the distribution, Black Start and System Restoration plans will have to be adjusted accordingly.

 Inverters